-Whether it’s cut out due to Coeliac Disease, Gluten sensitivity, health benefits or just a lifestyle choice, avoiding Gluten is generally dietary-focused, with the Gluten contained in food and medication usually avoided altogether.
-Gluten sensitivities can cause inflammation throughout the body, with a wide range of reactions including gastro-intestinal problems, depression, eczema, headaches and exhaustion.1
+Whether it's cut out due to Coeliac Disease, Gluten sensitivity, health benefits or just a lifestyle choice, avoiding Gluten is generally dietary-focused, with the Gluten contained in food and medication usually avoided altogether.
+Gluten sensitivities can cause inflammation throughout the body, with a wide range of reactions including gastro-intestinal problems, eczema, headaches and exhaustion.1

 But some people prefer to eliminate contact with Gluten completely by extending this to beauty products.
-Many researchers agree that it is actually unlikely for Gluten in beauty products to be absorbed through the skin and into the bloodstream as the Gluten protein molecule is too large.2 Instead, the risk of consuming Gluten comes more from the potential to ingest it, such as applying hand cream and then touching your food before you eat it.
+Many researchers agree that it is actually unlikely for Gluten in beauty products to be absorbed through the skin and into the bloodstream as the Gluten protein molecule is too large.2 Instead, the risk of consuming Gluten comes more from the potential to ingest it, such as applying hand cream and then touching your food.
 But the risk is very small, with only a few extremely Gluten sensitive people likely to react to such a minimal amount.
-However, it is generally agreed that if there is one cosmetic that Coeliac sufferers should ensure is Gluten Free, it’s lipstick.3 Lipstick can be ingested but actually poses minimal risk, although sufferers may prefer to avoid it altogether just in case.
+However, it is generally agreed that if there is one cosmetic that Coeliac sufferers should ensure is Gluten Free, it's lipstick.3 Lipstick can be ingested but actually poses minimal risk, although sufferers may prefer to avoid it altogether just in case.

 How to avoid Gluten in beauty products